-In my nearly 60 years of lighting practice and close examination of this issue in the past 5 years, I see no good reason to relegate one of America's greatest inventions to the dustbin of history-other than to suit the particular interests of uninformed politicians, light manufacturing giants and their lobbyists, and energy zealots.
+In my nearly 60 years of lighting practice and close examination of this issue in the past 5 years, I see no good reason to relegate one of America’s greatest inventions to the dustbin of history – other than to benefit particular interests of uninformed, self-serving politicians, light manufacturing giants and their lobbyists, and energy zealots.

 You can also contact the Secretary of Energy: The.Secretary@hq.doe.gov

 Mercury?
 Thermometers No!
 Light Bulbs Yes!
 Read the detailed facts in Mondo arc, March 2012.

 Consumer Reports March 2012 succumbs to misinformed data and perception.
 Read my Letter to the Editor.

 Even more alarming than our right to choose, are the life, health, and safety issues that may develop from increased CFL use and exposure.

 The ban will dim everyday life as we know it.
 CFLs rate well below incandescents on the color scale, producing less light and poor color by comparison.
 Headaches will escalate.
 Art, your loved ones, and objects will never look the same.
 Get ready for a general atmosphere of sickly light and gloom.
 Then once you dim your CFLs to alleviate those headaches, have your fire extinguisher ready as CFLs have the potential to burn up in existing fixtures found in most homes today.